-To the extent that the results obtained in our Phase 1 clinical trial are positive, the development of TH1902 could accelerate, especially as a result of the recent decision of the FDA to grant fast track designation to TH1902.
+To the extent that the results obtained in our Phase 1 clinical trial are positive, the development of TH1902 could accelerate, especially as a result of the recent decision of the FDA to grant "Fast Track" designation to TH1902.
 The number of patients that we may have to enroll to move to a Phase 2 clinical trial would be based, among other things, on our development strategy.
 For instance, if we were to decide to study TH1902 concurrently, in various types of cancer, we could have to enroll a large number of patients.
 Such a Phase 2 clinical trial could be very expensive and require capital.

-We intend to fund the development of our Phase 3 clinical trial, Phase 1 clinical trial and the development of other product candidates through cash flows resulting from the sales of our products and though the use of the net proceeds from the Offering.
+We intend to fund the development of our Phase 3 clinical trial, Phase 1 clinical trial and the development of other product candidates through cash flows resulting from the sales of our products and through other sources of financing, such as public offerings, private placements or the conclusion of partnerships.
 However, if our sales do not generate sufficient cash flows, or if we incur delays in recruiting patients or are faced with unexpected expenses in the conduct of our operations, we may not have enough cash to fund our research and development activities.
-In addition, market conditions may not be favorable to resort to public financing and, even if favorable, the terms of such financing may not be attractive to us.
-If we are unable to generate sufficient cash flows from our operations or do not have access to public or private financing to fund our research and development of our product candidates.
+In addition, market conditions may not be favorable to resort to public or private financing and, even if favorable, the terms of such financing may not be attractive to us.
+If we are unable to generate sufficient cash flows from our operations, do not have access to public or private financing, or are unable to conclude partnerships to fund our research and development activities and the development of our product candidates.
 Any delay, suspension or cancellation of the development of our product candidates would have a material adverse effect on our long-term growth, potential revenue growth and business prospects.